KatherineMichel/church-website-and-marketing-on-a-budget/lightning_demos.md

 ![](area-churches/new-jerusalem-church.jpg)
 </center>
 Pros:
+* Online donations

 Cons:
+* Commonly seen WordPress template used
+* Color and photo choice could be more attractive

 Notably, New Jerusalem Church is using the very popular WordPress [Twenty Eleven](https://wordpress.org/themes/twentyeleven) theme.
 I also considered this template for Pretty Prairie United Methodist Church because the national United Methodist Church offers this template as part of its hosting platform.
 But, I decided to forgo it in order to have something unique to Pretty Prairie United Methodist Church.